 - Advertisements must not feature testimonials without permission.

 - The advertisements must not display a trust mark, quality mark or equivalent without the necessary authorisation.

 - The Advertisements must not claim that the advertiser (or any other entity referred to in the advertisement) complies if it hasn’t or isn’t complying with the terms of the approval, endorsement, or authorisation.

 - Advertisers should not falsely suggest they are signatories to a code of ethics.
 Advertisements must not falsely claim that a code of conduct has an endorsement from a public or other body.

 - Advertisements must not use the word “guarantee” in a way that could cause confusion about a consumer’s rights.

 - A public money-back promise must reassure broadcasters that advertisers will quickly honour claims from legitimate customers.

 - Advertisements shall not fraudulently represent or suggest that after-sales assistance is available in a member state of the European Economic Area where the promoted product or service is not supplied.

-- If an advertisement in a language other than an official language of the EEA State.
-Where the trader is located offers after-sales service but the after-sales service is not available in the language of the advertisement.
-It is important for radio and television stations to be confident that advertisers will explain this adequately to the public before they sign contracts.
+- Where the trader is located offers after-sales service but the after-sales service is not available in the language of the advertisement, it is important for radio and television stations to be confident that advertisers will explain this adequately to the public before they sign contracts.

-For expert assistance regarding guidance on Business marketing and Misleading Advertising or any other compliance matters, contact firstname.lastname@example.org or WhatsApp us on 07583452230 and we can connect you to the right entertainment law professional.
+For expert assistance regarding guidance on business marketing and misleading advertising or any other compliance matters, contact firstname.lastname@example.org or WhatsApp us on 07583452230 and we can connect you to the right business law professional.
 Visit https://www.bizlawuk.co.uk to find out more about how we can help you with our other business services, check our 5-star testimonials and watch our Youtube channel or listen to our podcasts.
 If you find this information useful, please follow our social media platforms, like, and share.